BhavyeMathur/chela-hopfield-networks/README.md

 | ![](model.png) | ![](output/burger.gif) | ![](output/popcorn.gif) |
 |----------------|------------------------|------------------------|

 This is a simple Rust implementation of a Hopfield Network with Hebbian learning rules using my linear algebra and machine learning crate, [Chela](https://github.com/BhavyeMathur/chela).
+See a C++ implementation of [Boltzmann Machines & Hopfield Networks](https://github.com/BhavyeMathur/boltzmann-machines-and-hopfield-networks).

 ## Installation & Usage